 We have not generated any significant revenues to date.
 The implementation of our business plan, as discussed below, will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, fund our research and development efforts, including our contemplated clinical trials, and otherwise fund our operations.
 We intend to seek such financing from current stockholders and debtholders as well as from other investors.
 We also intend to seek to raise capital through investment bankers and from biotech funds, strategic partners and other financial institutions.
 We anticipate that we will require approximately \$12,000,000 in financing to complete a Phase 2 clinical trial investigating the use of BRTX-100 in the treatment of chronic lower back pain arising from degenerative disc disease and that we will require approximately \$45,000,000 in further additional funding to complete such clinical trials, as further described in this section (assuming the receipt of no revenues from operations).
 We will also require a substantial amount of additional funding to implement our other programs described in this section, and fund general operations.
-No assurance can be given that the anticipated amounts of required financing on commercially reasonable terms or otherwise.
+No assurance can be given that the anticipated amounts of required funding are correct or that we will be able to accomplish our goals within the timeframes projected.
+In addition, no assurance can be given that we will be able to obtain any required financing on commercially reasonable terms or otherwise.
 If we are unable to obtain adequate funding, we may be required to significantly curtail or discontinue our proposed operations.